SeldonIO/seldonio.github.com/analytics.md

    * Impressions and Clicks by rectag and variation.
    * CTR by rectag and variation.
 You would use this to monitor running A/B tests.
  * Prediction Stats
+   * Counts for each prediction variation running
+   * Counts for each prediction model running
    * Counts for each predicted class

 An example dashboard is show below:

 ![Seldon Analytics Dashboard](/img/grafana.png)

-An example dashboard showing prediction stats for the Iris demo running is show below:
+An example dashboard showing prediction stats for the Iris demo with two variations being tested is shown below.

 ![Predictive Stats](/img/grafana-prediction.png)